holaphil/amazing-maple-e08ae/src/pages/work/verizon-media-1.md

 **Problems I worked on:**

-*   **How can we upgrade and advance our existing product line of ad formats** to provide the sales team a more competitive offering for their clients/brands?
+*   **How can we upgrade and advance our existing product line of video ad formats** to provide the sales team a more competitive offering for their clients/brands?

 <!---->

-*   **How can we develop best-in-class products offering compelling new forms of advertising** taking advantage of Verizon’s unique device and network footprint?
+*   **How can we develop best-in-class products offering compelling new forms of digital advertising** taking advantage of Verizon’s unique device and network footprint?

 <!---->